 PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing educational services outside China.
 Our offshore holding companies are not educational institutions and do not provide educational services outside China.
 In addition, in the PRC, foreign ownership of high schools for students in grades ten to twelve is restricted and foreign ownership of primary and middle schools for students in grades one to nine is prohibited.
 As a result, our offshore holding companies are not allowed to directly own and operate schools in China.
-We conduct substantially all of our education business in China through contractual arrangements between our wholly owned subsidiaries in China, including Beijing Hewstone, Beijing Decision, Beijing Pioneer, Shanghai Smart Words, Beijing Smart Wood, Beijing Joy Tend and Beijing Right Time and New Oriental China, its schools and subsidiaries and its shareholder.
-In the fiscal years ended May 31, 2011, 2012 and 2013, New Oriental China and its schools and subsidiaries contributed in aggregate 97.2%, 97.2% and 99.0%, respectively, of our total net revenues.
+We conduct substantially all of our education business in China through contractual arrangements between our wholly owned subsidiaries in China, and New Oriental China, its schools and subsidiaries and its shareholder.
+In the fiscal years ended May 31, 2012, 2013 and 2014, New Oriental China and its schools and subsidiaries contributed in aggregate 97.2%, 99.0% and 98.4%, respectively, of our total net revenues.
 New Oriental China is our variable interest entity which is directly wholly owned by Century Friendship, a PRC domestic company controlled by Mr. Michael Minghong Yu, our founder, chairman and chief executive officer.